kaine-veal/tso500_project/README.md

 - [X] Tools version
 - [X] Add all VEP annotation, including loeuf
 - [ ] Discussion needed about the final output table.
+- [ ] Run VEP in tab version and check all annotation (apart from oncoKB) is what we found in the final table.

 ## Where the data in the ArchiveData server is
 ```bash